The Adulterous Woman

-"The Adulterous Woman" (La femme adultère) is a short story written in 1957.
-It is the first short story published in the volume Exile and the Kingdom by Albert Camus.
+"The Adulterous Woman" (La femme adultère) is a short story by Albert Camus.
+It is the first short story in his collection Exile and the Kingdom, published in 1957.

+The story was written in 1952 and first published in 1954.
+Although the story's date is not given in the text, references to the war suggest it is set in the early 1940s.